The Ohio State University

 Hours unsuccessfully completed (deficiencies) include:

-The SFAO monitors SAP for all enrolled students.
+SFA monitors SAP for all enrolled students.
 Consortium classes are designated “Academic Affairs”, and have marks of S, U, or NG.
 Courses designated U or NG are considered deficient.
-After SAP is run, if the consortium grade of NG is still part of the record, the student is required to self identify when the mark is updated to an S.
+After SAP is run, if the consortium grade of NG is still part of the record, the student is required to self-identify when the mark is updated to an S.

 Students seeking second degrees and students with double majors are monitored like any other students under this policy.
 If or when the students were to exceed the maximum time frames allowed for their respective programs, they can appeal.